abhi-bar/microservice-ecart-auth/README.md

-# 🛡️ Auth Handler Microservice for E-Commerce
+# 🛡️ Auth Handler Microservice

 This project is a **production-ready authentication microservice** for modern web applications — built using **Spring Boot**, **JWT with RSA**, **OAuth2 login (Google & GitHub)**, and a **React frontend**.